XiangdiWu/XiangdiWu.github.io/content/post/2025/07/03/learn-quantitative-investing-with-45-questions.md

 # Q12: What is Annualized Volatility?
 How Does it Differ from Maximum Drawdown?

-**■ Distinguishing and Understanding Annualized Volatility vs. Maximum Drawdown**
+**Distinguishing and Understanding Annualized Volatility vs. Maximum Drawdown**

 - **Annualized Volatility:** A core component of the **Sharpe Ratio** (Sharpe Ratio = (Annualized Return - Annualized Risk-Free Rate) / Annualized Volatility).
 This key fund evaluation metric reflects **risk-adjusted return** : how much excess return a fund generates per unit of risk taken.
 All returns come with associated risk; volatility quantifies the uncertainty of asset returns, reflecting the risk level of a financial asset.